Configuration linear program: The fractional LP

-In short, the fractional LP can be written as follows:Where 1 is the vector (1,...,1) of size C, A is an S-by-C matrix in which each column represents a single configuration, and n is the vector (n1,...,nS).
+Where 1 is the vector (1,...,1) of size C, A is an S-by-C matrix in which each column represents a single configuration, and n is the vector (n1,...,nS).

 Solving the fractional LP

 A linear program with no integrality constraints can be solved in time polynomial in the number of variables and constraints.
 The problem is that the number of variables in the fractional configuration LP is equal to the number of possible configurations, which might be huge.
 Karmarkar and Karp present an algorithm that overcomes this problem.